-"Oh shit I completely forgot, bummer bro.
+"Oh crap I completely forgot, bummer bro.
 Well at least I'll get to see all the ladies" he jokes then begins to run off “Alright jay I'll catch you later.”

 Jason walks into his next class.

-"Ah Mr. Michales just the man I wanted to see"
+"Ah Mr. Michaels just the man I wanted to see"